Ewooral/Full-Stack-Web-Dev-HUST/server/http/http.md

 an **await** keyword is also used in front of the fetch call because it's asynchronous

        const response = await fetch(url, {})

+* After fetching data from the server, we need to parse it into actual JS json object

+       const responseObj = await response.json()